continuum-web/MS2-Math-Quiz/README.md

 ---

-My plan for testing this site is fairly simple, Once everything is in place  intend on checking the functionality of the site by playing through the game and testing for any issues, This testing will include the buttons, the item frames and text frame to make sure they all have consistent behavior and behavior that falls inline with my user stories.
+My plan for testing this site is fairly simple, Once everything is in place  intend on checking the functionality of the site by playing through the game and testing for any issues, This testing will include the buttons, images  and text to make sure they all have consistent behavior and behavior that falls inline with my user stories.

+after this I will pass the project code through the W3C validator and lighthouse in the google dev tools.
+I will then fix any issues and suggestions these tools present.

 ---

 ## Deployment

+My Project will be deployed using github pages, I will Log in to git hub and access repository for the MileStone Project, from there I will access the settings for the repository and head down to the pages section section and deploy it from there, Once Deployed the site will be available [HERE](https://continuum-web.github.io/MS2-Math-Quiz/)

 ---